Aiven-Open/klaw-docs/docs/authentication-authorization/authentication/google-account.md

     `klaw.superadmin.default.username=superadmin@company.com`

-6. Each SSO provider can have a different "preferred username" attribute which identifies your user correctly.
+6. Each SSO provider can have a different "preferred username" attribute that identifies your user correctly.
-    For Google update this attribute in the application.properties as below.
+    For Google, update this attribute in the `application.properties` file as shown below:

     `klaw.ad.username.attribute=email`